-Although the exact function of the tonsils is not precisely understood, it is thought that they capture bacteria and viruses, preventing them from entering the stomach.
-Tonsils are part of the immune system and are comprised of lymphocytes, cells that help fight disease in the body.
-In children, tonsils produce antibodies that help fight off respiratory illnesses.
+Although the function of tonsils is not completely understood, most experts believe they play an important immune system role early in childhood.
+Tonsils are comprised of cells called lymphocytes.
+In children, these cells produce antibodies that help prevent respiratory illnesses.
 They gradually shrink by the time a person reaches puberty, although they never entirely disappear.
 The location of the tonsils enables them to trap incoming germs (viruses and bacteria).
-Although the immune function of tonsils may no longer function to ward off illness, they can become inflamed due to the debris and bacteria that they capture.
+Although the immune function of tonsils may no longer ward off illness in adults, they can become inflamed due to the debris and bacteria they capture.
 When this occurs, tonsillitis may result.
 In severe and recurring cases, removal of the tonsils (tonsillectomy) may be necessary.

 The formation of tonsil stones is caused by an accumulation of sulfur-producing bacteria and debris that become lodged in the tonsils.
 The debris may include food particles and mucus from postnasal drip.
 This matter decays in the back of the throat and collects in the small crevices (crypts) on the surface of the tonsils.
 The affected area attracts additional debris and after enough accumulates, it begins to calcify, resulting in hard white or yellow formations.
 In some cases, a single large stone will form on a tonsil, while in other cases, multiple small stones will appear.
 The debris that comprises a tonsil stone comes from many sources, but does not require the presence of a tonsil infection to form.
 While tonsil stones may be or may not result from tonsil inflammation, there is evidence they occur more frequently in people who have repeated bouts of tonsillitis.